Ozziekins/momentum-clone/svelte/README.md

 npm install
 ```

-Create a `.env` file in the vue directory with your API keys:
+Create a `.env` file in the svelte directory with your API keys:

 ```env
 VITE_UNSPLASH_ACCESS_KEY=your_unsplash_access_key